core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 # OSCORE Message Processing without Source Authentication {#oscore-nosourceauth}

-In OSCORE, the response is cryptographically bound to the request through Concise Binary Object Representation (CBOR) data items {{RFC8949}} in their authenticated encryption's AAD (Additional Authenticated Data):
+In OSCORE {{RFC8613}}, a response is cryptographically bound to the corresponding request through CBOR data items {{RFC8949}} in their authenticated encryption's Additional Authenticated Data (AAD):
 "request_kid" and "request_piv".
 Group OSCORE adds "request_kid_context" to that list.
 Hereafter, those items are referred to as "request_details".